JuliaML/MLDataPattern.jl/docs/introduction/design.rst

     Any data container can be promoted to be a data iterator as well as a data container by boxing it into a :class:`DataView`, such as :class:`BatchView` or
     :class:`ObsView`.
-See TODO for more information on data views.
+See the section on :ref:`dataviews` for more information.

 .. _tuples: